Castle hotel stays in Ireland

 A castle for everyone

 While simply being in a castle will be enough to satisfy some excited travelers, there’s a whole lot more to these historic piles than the ambience alone.
-Activities such as fishing, horse riding and clay pigeon shooting are common on the sprawling grounds of many estates.
+Activities such as fishing, horse riding and clay pigeon shooting are common on the acres of grounds and woodlands of many estates.

-Wandering the grounds can be a delight in itself, too, with many hiding mysterious follies, like the Ballysaggartmore Towers at Lismore Castle, or the towers at Johnstown Castle.
+Wandering the grounds can be a delight in itself, too.
+Natural beauty is overflowing here, especially in the walled gardens.
+Many castles hide mysterious follies, like the Ballysaggartmore Towers at Lismore Castle, or the towers at Johnstown Castle.
 For something totally different, Game of Thrones® fans will feel right at home in Northern Ireland, where Ballygally Castle and Gosford Castle known to followers of the series as Riverrun – are well worth a visit.

 Where to find luxury